VladimirSiv/VladimirSiv.github.io/_posts/2022-12-18-python-development-environment.md

 ---
 title: "Local Python Development Environment"
 page_title: "Local Python Development Environment"
-excerpt: "A guide explaining how to set up your local machine for Python projects and overview of most common tools used during development"
+excerpt: "Discover a comprehensive guide on configuring your local machine for Python projects.
+This guide provides an overview of the most commonly used tools throughout the development process."
 date: December 18, 2022
 toc: true
 toc_label: "Content"